RetroASM/.github/profile/README.md

 be more and it will have to start with assembly and build from there on probably from Assembly to Forth to a C like programming language.

-In the end the programmin language should have:
+In the end the programming language should have:
 - Basic data types (`int`, `char`, etc.)
 - Arrays
 - Structs